10 tips for a successful adoption

 Dogs are exceptional animals, and their ability and desire to form deep and loving bonds with humans is extraordinary.
-Yet far too often, dogs end up in shelters, unfortunate victims of circumstances beyond their control or understanding.
 By adopting, you are truly giving your dog an amazing gift – a second chance.

 Following an adoption, it may take a few weeks or months for you and your dog to fully adjust to your new life together, and to establish a relationship based on mutual understanding, trust and respect.
 Be patient.
-Your dog may have bounced from one or more homes, to a shelter, and then to you.
-Providing her with consistent and gentle guidance will help lower her stress and instil in her ways you’d like her to behave.
-Remember, there is a reason you’ve chosen this dog or she’s chosen you!
+Remember, there is a reason you’ve chosen this dog, or they have chosen you!

 The following 10 adoption tips will help you bring out your dog’s superstar qualities.

-Adopted dogs usually form instant deep bonds with their new owners, and in the beginning, separation may be emotional for you both.
-Help give your dog the confidence to be home alone by incorporating the following confidence-building tips into his day.
-Begin using these tips as soon as you bring him home.
+Adopted dogs usually form deep bonds with their new parents, and in the beginning, separation may be emotional for you both.
+Help give your dog the confidence to be home alone by incorporating the following confidence-building tips into their day.
+Begin using these tips as soon as you bring your new friend home.

 - Leave the house frequently for short periods by walking out the door, closing it, and then returning.
 Once your dog is comfortable with short departures, randomly include some longer departures.